A commitment to brain health awareness

 Expert speakers and lived experience

-The 2024 Amazing Brain Science Talks event was organized in partnership with Brain Canada.
+The 2024 Amazing Brain Science Talks event was organized by Healthy Brains, Healthy Lives in partnership with Brain Canada.
 Speakers covered a wide variety of topics like mental health advocacy, eye contact in conversations and brain aging.
 Notable speakers included Jibran Khokhar from Western University, who discussed the effects of cannabis and vaping in teens, Gabriel Blanco Gomez, who explored the fascinating question: “Why do humans have language?” and Katie Jensen, host and editor of Brain Canada’s podcast Playing with Marbles, who gave an impactful firsthand account her experience with obsessive-compulsive disorder (OCD).

 Engaging format